 - 1. Towel dry screen, if you have just rinsed ink off the screen, so as not to dilute emulsion remover. - 2.
 Set dried screen onto wooden supports at table by sink.
 Wearing gloves, pour a little DIAZO PHOTO EMULSION REMOVER onto screen (not on an open area).
 Spread with large paint brush or paper towel. - 3.
 Wet other side the same way.
-Scrub briefly, especially near image. - 4.
+Scrub briefly on both sides, especially near image. - 4.
 After a minute or two, apply a little more emulsion remover, if screen isn't thoroughly wet.
 Scrub a little more, if stencil has been on screen awhile. - 5.
 Spray with POWER WASHER, flat side of screen toward you to reduce splashing.
-If available, use medium fan spray.
-Start with medium pressure, switching to high pressure to remove all traces of emulsion, (except very near polyurethane edge, which can be blown off at full force).
-Using lower pressure or holding gun farther from the screen, rinse all remover off frame as well as fabric. - 6.
+If pressure washer is adjustable, start somewhat gently and add more power as needed.
+If not adjustable, (as ours is not, in 2022) you can control it by how close you hold the nozzle to the screen.
+Holding it close can blow through the polyurethane I painted around the edges, so try to be careful there.
+Turn screen upside down mid-way, if it gets hard to reach, and as a last step, reverse it to clear the cleaner off the edges of the other side from the screen, holding the nozzle at a distance. - 6.
 Hold to light and check carefully that all emulsion is gone.
-If there is a small stubborn area, use full force with pinpoint fan setting (or with nozzle almost touching screen).
+If there is a small stubborn area, use full force with nozzle almost touching screen.
 If a good bit of emulsion remains, reapply remover and spray again.